knot126/KnShim/Documentation.md

 ### `knReload()`

-Requests a reload of the main menu on the next frame.
+If on the main menu, this reloads the main menu on the next frame.
+The main menu script will continue to run as normal until then.

+If in a level, this is nearly equivlent to `mgCommand("level.restart")`.

 ## System and Misc utilities